matthew-lucidchart/aws-ephemeral-mounts/README.md

 AWS provides ephemeral volumes for most instance sizes.
 Once instance can have multiple ephemeral volumes.
 You're probably not using all of yours, are you?
 This repo is a set of scripts you can run on any AWS instance to setup LVM, LUKS, and mountpoints to get the most out of your ephemeral volumes.

+What this script does is take all of the ephemeral volumes and stick them into an LVM volume group.
+Then it creates a logical volume for tmp (<20G), another for swap (<20G), and uses the remaining space for mnt.
+The tmp and mnt partitions get an XFS filesystem while the swap gets a swap filesystem.
+Finally, it mounts all the partitions where they go.

 Instructions
 ------------